 While all this might be true to some extent, it has also been dramatized to a superficial level.
 In movies, books, and dramas, the female protagonist is married off against her will in an arranged marriage.
-Her husband is shown to be uncaring, and her mother in law is just a terrible person in general.
+Her husband is shown to be uncaring, and her mother-in-law is a terrible person in general.

-In popular belief (which has also been framed by a lot of fairy tales, books, movies, and dramas), it is practically unthinkable to marry someone you are not already in love with.
-To many people, marrying someone you haven’t chosen for yourself is completely out of the question.
+In popular belief (which has also been framed by the history of arranged marriages and a lot of fairy tales, books, movies, and dramas), it is practically unthinkable to marry someone you are not already in love with.
+To many people, marrying someone you haven’t chosen for yourself is entirely out of the question.

-An arranged marriage is basically when a third party decides on who you are going to marry.
-The tradition of arranged marriages has come a long way and is now not practiced as much as it was in the past.
-However, in many South East Asian countries, the practice of arranged marriages still exist.
+An arranged marriage definition is basically when a third party decides on who you are going to marry.
+The tradition of arranged marriages or pre-arranged marriages has come a long way and is now not practiced as much as it was in the past.
+However, in many Southeast Asian countries, the practice of arranged marriages still exist.

-Why is arranged marriage seen in a negative light?
+Why is the arranged marriage seen in a negative light?